bit-frame/basicmod/README.md

 ```
 Open ``Basic Moderation Tools 2.0`` and configure the admin module settings to what your game needs.

-> Note: You do not need to enter your username into the admin table, as the game owner is automatically ranked upon joining the game.
+> You do not need to enter your username into the admin table, as the game owner is automatically ranked upon joining the game.

+After configuring BMT, join the game and try out some of what BMT has to offer!

 # Commands
 ```